vkuprin/rails-chat/components/authentication/README.md

 end
 ```

-## Design and Usage

-First you need to create a new initializer file for devise:
+You need to create a new initializer file for devise:
 ```ruby
 # config/initializers/devise.rb
 Devise.setup do |config|